wjakew/done/README.md

 The DoneApplication user interface is designed to be simple and straightforward to help you get things done without any distractions.

+## DoneMenu Commands

+The DoneMenu class handles user input and executes the corresponding commands.
+Here's a brief description of the commands and their usage:

+- `exit`: This command is used to exit the application.
+It does not require any additional arguments.
+Usage: `exit`.

+- `register`: This command is used to register a new user.
+It requires three additional arguments: email, password, and telephone.
+The email should be a valid email address, and the password should be more than 8 characters long.
+Usage: `register <email> <password> <telephone>`.

+- `createkey`: This command is used to create a new API key for a user.
+It requires one additional argument: the user's email.
+Usage: `createkey <user_email>`.

+- `removekey`: This command is used to remove an API key for a user.
+It requires one additional argument: the user's email.
+Usage: `removekey <user_email>`.

+- `terminal`: This command is used to display a terminal prompt.
+It does not require any additional arguments.
+Usage: `terminal`.

 ### Main Page

 When you open the application, you'll see the main page.
 This page displays a list of your tasks.
 Each task has a title and a checkbox that you can use to mark the task as done.